DamienIrving/damienirving.github.io/story.md

 before taking up postdoctoral positions at CSIRO and then UNSW to study anthropogenic changes in the global energy and water cycles.

-I have a strong interest in scientific computing and open science, so during my spare time I’m an instructor, lesson author and regional coordinator with [The Carpentries](https://carpentries.org/), maintain a blog ([Dr Climate](http://drclimate.wordpress.com/))
+I have a strong interest in data science education and open/reproducible research, so during my spare time I’m an instructor, lesson author and regional coordinator with [The Carpentries](https://carpentries.org/), maintain a blog ([Dr Climate](http://drclimate.wordpress.com/))